 The sensors in your Android device

 Most Android powered devices have built-in sensors that measure motion, orientation, and various environmental conditions.
 Android app developers make use of these sensors to monitor three-dimensional device movement or positioning.
-Within our Survey Compass, Accurate Compass, and Sun Position apps, we use the magnetometer and accelerometer within your device to calculate a compass bearing.
+Within our Accurate Compass, and Sun Position apps, we use the magnetometer and accelerometer within your device to calculate a compass bearing.

 What are a magnetometer and accelerometer?